FAQ

 How can I change my multi-node cluster to a single-node system?

 You can’t simply shut down all the nodes except one, and expect the single node to work normally, due to Raft quorum requirements – but you do have options.
-One thing you can do is to backup your cluster, and then load the data into a new single node you bring up.
-This is probably the simplest way to do it, and will be fast.
+One thing you can do is to backup your cluster, and then boot a new single node using the backup.
+This is probably the simplest way to do it, and will be very fast.
 Alternatively you can explicitly force the configuration of your cluster to be single node, by following the Dealing with Failure guide, and using a configuration file that only contains a single node.

 What is the maximum size of a cluster?